-Program CD-1.1.1: Require Design Review of new development or significant expansion to existing development1 located in areas designated "Potential Scenic Views Toward the Ocean or the Novo River" on Map CD-1: Scenic Views in the Coastal Zone.
+Program CD-1.1.1: Require Design Review of new development or significant expansion to existing development located in areas designated "Potential Scenic Views Toward the Ocean or the Novo River" on Map CD-1: Scenic Views in the Coastal Zone.

 Policy CD-1.2: Retain Mill Site Forested Areas.
-The large trees fronting the west side of Highway One between the North Cliff Hotel and Cypress Street shall be retained as far as feasible; trees may be removed if they are dead or damaged or pose a public safety hazard, or to provide driveways or new public streets.
-The forested area north of the Georgia-Pacific nursery and south of Maple Street shall be maintained as a sensitive natural habitat and scenic resource, and it shall not be developed.
+The forested area fronting the west side of Highway One between Walnut Street and Maple Street shall be retained as far as feasible; trees may be removed if they are dead or damaged, invasive or pose a public safety hazard, or to provide driveways or new public streets.